-NH90.
 Designed for modern multi-mission capabilities and cost effectiveness throughout its lifecycle, the NH90 has been developed as a multi-role helicopter for both tactical transport (TTH) and naval (NFH) applications.
 The programme, mainly financed by the governments of France, Germany, Italy and the Netherlands, has been jointly developed by Airbus Helicopters, Agusta-Westland of Italy and Fokker Services of the Netherlands as joint partners in NATO Helicopter Industries ("NHI") in direct proportion to their countries' expressed procurement commitments.
 Airbus Helicopters' share of NHI is 62.5%.
-There were 43 NH90 deliveries in 2013, for a cumulative total of 180 deliveries as of the end of 2013.
+There were 53 NH90 deliveries in 2014, for a cumulative total of 232 deliveries as of the end of 2014.

-Tiger.
-The Tiger combat attack helicopter programme includes four variants based on the same airframe: the HAP (turreted gun, rockets and air-to-air missile), 40 of which have been ordered by France and 6 by Spain; the UHT (antitank missile, air-to-air missile, axial gun and rockets), 80 of which have been ordered by Germany; the ARH (antitank missile, turreted gun and rockets), 22 of which have been ordered by Australia; and the HAD (antitank missile, air-to-air missile, turreted gun, rockets and upgraded avionics and engines), 24 and 40 of which have been ordered by Spain and France, respectively.
-There were 11 Tiger deliveries in 2013, for a cumulative total of 107 deliveries as of the end of 2013.
-The Tiger fleet has accumulated over 50,000 flight hours with more than 7,500 of these flight hours logged during operation in Afghanistan, Libya and Mali.
+The Tiger combat attack helicopter programme includes four variants based on the same airframe: the HAP (turreted gun, rockets and air-to-air missile), 40 of which have been ordered by France and 6 by Spain; the UHT (antitank missile, air-to-air missile, axial gun and rockets), 80 of which have been ordered by

+Germany; the ARH (antitank missile, turreted gun and rockets), 22 of which have been ordered by Australia; and the HAD (antitank missile, air-to-air missile, turreted gun, rockets and upgraded avionics and engines), 24 and 40 of which have been ordered by Spain and France, respectively.
+During 2014, Airbus Helicopters completed the Tiger helicopter programme's main development contract, enabling deliveries of the first three Block 2 Tiger HAD fire support and destruction version to France, along with two of the HAD/E variant to Spain.
+Overall in 2014, 12 Tigers were delivered, for a cumulative total of 120 deliveries by year-end.
+The Tiger fleet has accumulated more than 67,700 flight hours.